 5) Reduces Risk of Type 2 Diabetes

 We have all heard that people having diabetes should refrain from consuming alcohol.
 This is because alcohol breaks down into glucose which is difficult to metabolize leading to sugar levels shooting up.
 However, recent studies suggest that red wine (consumed in moderation) is beneficial for Type II diabetics thanks to “resveratrol”, a powerful antioxidant found in grapes, blueberries, and other berries.
 Benefits of drinking red wine include increased level of HDL, improvements in lipid tests, improved blood circulation, and thus is said to be instrumental in improving the overall metabolic profile and sugar levels of moderate red wine consumers.
-For the teetotallers, there’s another natural remedy that can help decrease the blood sugar.
-Bael plant is supposed to have many medicinal properties, reducing the blood sugar being one of its many benefits.
+For the teetotallers, there’s another natural remedy that can help decrease blood sugar.
+Bael plant is supposed to have many medicinal properties, reducing blood sugar being one of its many benefits.

 And the best part is that scientific studies are showing that wine is divine for health and mind so what are you waiting for?
 Go indulge in a soothing glass of wine.
 But just remember, just